SIPupstreamDesign/ChOWDER/UserGuide/en/UserGuide.md

 *Example of an Added Image File*

 ### Adding Video Files

 Add a video file of your choice to Contents by any of the following methods.

--   Main Menu ?
-Add ?
-Movie
+- Main Menu -> Add -> Movie
--   Content Tab (lower right menu) ?
-Add Content ?
-Video File
+- Content Tab (lower right menu) -> Add Content -> Video File
--   Right-click within the Content Tab ?
-Add Content ?
-Video File
+- Right-click within the Content Tab -> Add Content -> Video File

 MP4 file formats are accepted.
 Once video files are imported, they are streamed via WebRTC.
-For details on WebRTC, refer to Working with Video Content.
+For details on WebRTC, refer to [Working with Video Content](#Working\ with\ Video\ Content).

 The example below shows the screen after adding a video as a Content.